-The conditions of Tuscany’s 2017 growing season was anything but ideal.
+The conditions of the 2017 Tuscany growing season was anything but ideal.
 Riddled with spring frosts, an extreme summer heatwave, amusingly nicknamed Lucifer, and historically speaking, one of the smallest harvests in decades- it is safe to claim that greatness was not the first expectation.

 Grapes shriveled and overripened, and only those that were deemed worthy were picked.
 While a portion of chosen grapes did result in wines that express overripe, dry characteristics, those that survived ended up shocking the wine world with rich, intense blends.
 The most revered producers maintained their standards of quality and received adulation from famed and highly respected critics.

 Super Tuscan is a term used to describe any wines from Tuscany made with non-indigenous grapes.
 Producers wondered what the wines would taste like if French varietals like Cabernet Sauvignon and Merlot were planted and blended into Sangiovese.
 The result was nothing short of divine.
 These 2017 Super Tuscans, are works of art from the dedicated winemakers who refused to give up on what most thought would be a less than impressive vintage!

 Check out this breakdown of some of our favorite 2017 Tuscany Super Tuscans!

 “Guado al Tasso 2017 is intensely ruby red in color.
 Its nose is intact, clean and powerful and has hints of small red ripe fruits such as raspberries, wild strawberries, arbutus, wild blackberries and pleasant notes of laurel and mint.
 Its entry on the palate is soft, voluminous and persistent with a tannic texture that is dense and silky.
 Remarkable for its extraordinary balance and equilibrium between power and grace.
 This vintage can be enjoyed now but also possesses excellent aging potential for years to come.”

 97 Points James Suckling: